-The following video will take you through the basics of creating a league and opening up registrations.
+The following video will take you, the curling club manager, through the basics of creating a league and opening up registrations.
 Competitions are identical except that for a competition you will usually not require a curler profile, as they will be team based registrations.
 If you're new to Curling I/O, it's worthwhile to watch this before wading through the rest of our documentation.

 Finding your Leagues and Competitions

 Within your admin area, click on Leagues or Competitions in the top bar.

 To create a league, click the New League or New Competition button.

 To update an existing league or competition, click the Edit link next to it.

 Filling in the Form

 Naming your League or Competition

 This is the name that will be displayed to your members when they come to register on Curling I/O.